yfp-c/CICD-with-discord-bot-and-concourse/README.md

 <img width="500" alt="Screenshot 2023-04-01 at 11 57 07" src="https://user-images.githubusercontent.com/98178943/229284782-d430181e-4e22-4d7a-9be4-a35e337ef2a1.png">

-## Create concourse job to connect to discord server using concourse
+## Create concourse job to connect to discord server
 HIGHLY RECOMMEND to create new ssh key-pair using something like:
 ```
 ssh-keygen -t rsa -b 4096